-The Backstory from the journal of John Winthrop 1630 to 1694, the first Governor of Massachusetts.
+An Early African Journal entry written by John Winthrop,1630 to 1694, the first Governor of Massachusetts.

 “In 1637 approximately 250 captives of the Pequot War — primarily women and children, as the men had largely been killed — were remitted to the Massachusetts and Connecticut authorities “to be disposed aboute in the townes” as household servants.
 Massachusetts colonial governor John Winthrop noted, however, that 17 captured Indian “male children” were part of that year’s first trade shipment to the West Indies; the ship Desire returned in February 1638 with the colony’s first shipment of enslaved Africans.
 Built in a Marblehead, Massachusetts, shipyard, the Desire was the first American-built slave ship.
 The Desire’s arrival in Boston Harbor in 1638, with a cargo of Africans who had been exchanged in the West Indies for indigenous Pequot prisoners of war, was a historic moment that presaged Boston’s age of slavery and New England’s complicity in the transatlantic trade in humans.”